rainaime/Pandemic-Diary/server/README.md

     - 200: the deletion was successful
     - 401: user who sent the request is neither the administrator nor the user who created the shareable
     - 404: there is no shareable with the given `id`
     - 500: internal server error
+### Sharing Functionality
+Shareables can be shared with other users; here are the routes that accomplish this.
+- `POST /sharing`: `shareable` is added to `receiverUser`'s (both in the body of the request) shared list.
+    - 200: sharing was successful
+    - 404: `receiverUser` doesn't exist
+    - 500: internal server error
+- `DELETE /sharing`: shareable with id `shareableID` is removed from `user`'s (both in the body of the request) shared list
+    - 200: deletion was successful
+    - 404: `user` doesn't exist
+    - 500: internal server error
+- `GET /shared/:user`: a route to allow the user with the currently open session to get the shareables that were shared with them
+    - 200: response contains an array with the shareables
+    - 401: the caller isn't the user they're trying to query
+    - 500: internal server error
 ### Admin Functionality
 - `POST /reports`: report a shareable to the administrator